Excerpts from “Vince Gironda Legend And Myth” by Alan Palmieri

 Have an awesome weekend fellas

 One of the most common quotes often recited by people who have used our Lean Hybrid Muscle Reloaded program is “your system just makes perfect sense!”

-I gotta admit that we DID put a ton of time into creating the system as well as into testing it out at my gym for over a year.
+I gotta admit that I DID put a ton of time into creating the system as well as into testing it out at my gym for over a year.
 So, if everything in the program seems well thought out and calculated, thats because it is!

 Something else that I’ve got to admit to is devising and trying out some really weird and wacky means for gaining weight and building muscle mass.
 Some of these goofy mass gaining tactics were shared with me by friends, and a few others I had just plain “pulled out of my ass”.

 I began weight training using a power rack, barbell and about 300 pounds of Olympic plates in my parents basement when I was 14 years old.